 Greek salad is a seasonal celebration as most of its ingredients naturally grow during the same season.
-Summer is the best time to make it, when tomatoes, peppers and cucumbers are all growing locally.
-We went away from traditional for this recipe and added some crisp romaine along with grilled chicken to make a meal of it.
+Summer is the best time to make it, when tomatoes, peppers, and cucumbers are all growing locally.
+We went away from traditional for this recipe and added some crisp romaine along with the grilled chicken to make a meal of it.
 Opa!

 For the chicken